-\$6 million +
+Total Estimated Cost \$ 6 million +

-5 + years
+Estimated Time to Complete 5 + years

-Town of Richlands
+Project Lead Town of Richlands

 Relocate the EMS Station and Police Station outside of the floodplain.
 The EMS Station can be acquired and demolished to utilize as natural flood storage or a public amenity such as a playground.
 The Planning Team has expressed a desire to maintain the police station building to supplement the recreation facilities on the property.
 The building was previously a school, so it has a gym and spaces for gathering.
 To best meet the community's needs, two routes can be pursued to minimize flood risk to the police station.
 With both routes, the police station (personnel, property, and equipment) will be relocated outside of the flood plan.
 The two options are shown below: